heavyai/heavydb/README.md

 ## Ubuntu

 Most build dependencies required by MapD Core are available via APT.
 Certain dependencies such as Thrift, Blosc, and Folly must be built as they either do not exist in the default repositories or have outdated versions.
-The provided build script will install all required dependencies (except CUDA) and build the dependencies which require it.
-The built dependencies will be installed to `/usr/local/mapd-deps/` by default; see the Environment Variables section below for how to add these dependencies to your environment.
+A prebuilt package containing all these dependencies is provided for Ubuntu 18.04 (x86_64).
+The dependencies will be installed to `/usr/local/mapd-deps/` by default; see the Environment Variables section below for how to add these dependencies to your environment.

 ### Ubuntu 16.04